-- 6.1 We assess the children's work in geography by making informal judgements as we observe the children during lessons.
+- 6.1 We use AFL strategies to assess the children's work in geography as we observe the children during lessons.
 Once the children complete a piece of work, the teacher will mark and comment as necessary.
-At the end of the year, the teacher makes an assessment of progress.
+At the end of the half term, which geography is taught, the teacher makes a summative assessment of progress and updates Target Tracker.
 This also enables the teacher to comment on the pupil's progress as part of the child's annual report to parents.
-This information is passed on to the next teacher at the end of the year. - 6.2 Examples of children's geography work are available in their Geography books.
-The children's geography books will continue with the children into their next year group so they are able to re-visit and refer to prior learning and so that the teacher is able to see first-hand previous work that has been produced. - 6.3 The Quick Six document used in each geography lesson will highlight any misconceptions the children have as well as being a tool of Assessment for Learning for individual teachers on previous and current geographical learning. - 6.4 The progression of skills document, which is specific to each year group, is present at the back of the children's books so individual teachers as well as the children are able to assess which skills they can successfully demonstrate and those which remain a target.
-This information will continue to the next teacher as the book will follow the child to ensure a continuance in learning.

-6.5 We have identified the 'sticky knowledge' for each year group and have produced knowledge organisers in accordance with this to ensure children retain and revisit content outlined in our long term and medium term plans.
+This information is passed on to the next teacher at the end of the year. - 6.2 Examples of children's geography work are available in their individual geography books as well as whole class big books.
+The children's geography books will continue with the children into their next year group so they are able to re-visit and refer to prior learning and so that the teacher is able to see first-hand previous work that has been produced. - 6.3 The Quick Six document used in each geography lesson will highlight any misconceptions the children have as well as being a tool of Assessment for Learning for individual teachers on previous and current geographical learning. - 6.3 The progression of skills document is used as a planning tool to ensure teacher's plan accordingly to ensure the pupils have opportunities to achieve each objective outlined for their year group.
+Individual objectives can then be identified as strengths or areas for development during the transition meeting as the children move into the next year group. - 6.5 We have identified the 'sticky knowledge' for each year group and have produced knowledge organisers in accordance with this to ensure children retain and revisit content outlined in our long term and medium term plans.